 Both consumers and enterprises can recover data effectively if they take steps to ensure the affected hard drive isn’t compromised further in the meantime.

 - Plan to Format or Remove the Drive

 To recover data from dead hard drive, you need professional assistance.
 Do not attempt to continue accessing the drive.
 While it may be acceptable to use a boot disk to completely format the drive, this will also erase your data.
-If you wish to recover your data, the best thing to do is to carefully remove the hard drive and store it safely in a static-free bag until it can be examined by forensic technicians from Secure Data Recovery.
+If you wish to recover your data, the best thing to do is to carefully remove the hard drive and store it safely in a static-free bag until it can be examined by technicians from Secure Data Recovery.